ornellion/100DaysOfCode/OVERVIEW-Round1.md

 - freeCodeCamp: Completed Learn CSS Flexbox by Building a Photo Gallery.
 Started Learn Typography by Building a Nutrition Label

 ### R1D39
-- Codecademy: Completed Improved Styling with CSS: Learn Secondary Navigation.Started learning about Wireframing
+- Codecademy: Completed Improved Styling with CSS: Learn Secondary Navigation.
+Started learning about Wireframing
 - freeCodeCamp: Continued Learn Typography by Building a Nutrition Label

+### R1D40
+- Codecademy: Completed resources on wireframing and protoyping.
+Read the requirements for Challenge Project: Build a Website Design System
+- freeCodeCamp: Competed Learn Typography by Building a Nutrition Label course 🎉